VishiK-on-github/OpenGL-Intro/README.md

-This project contains code on how to render 2D and 3D objects using OpenGL
+This repo contains code and notes for using OpenGL.
+Based on tutorials by victor gordan